In no particular order, here’s a list of notable facts of 2018 in the insignificant little life of mine:

 Health-wise, it was a mediocre year.
 After a false movement in April, I got knee surgery in May.
 It was really only mildly annoying, but I will mostly suffer the consequences in 20 or so years.
 The other knee, that got surgery 19 years ago, is already bothering me when I ride BMX several days in a row.

-As soon as I could get back on my BMX bike in August, and every single free minute I could, I spent at our local trails (← you should really click on that one!).
+As soon as I could get back on my BMX bike in August, and every single free minute I could, I spent at our local trails.
 Due to some asshole filing complaints at the local authorities, we were forced to level the fruit of several years of hard labor by the end of 2018.
 While I understand that we were legally not allowed to do what we did — which is: building dirt jumps for our bikes out of local dirt using no machinery — it still puzzles me how we could bother anyone.
 It is sad how one frustrated angry little nobody can ruin the fun and passion of dozens of people.
 Friends from all over Romandie — Genève, Lausanne, Yverdon, Neuchâtel, Bienne — were coming every weekend to ride their BMX bikes.

 While my knee was still healing and I wasn’t allowed to ride yet, I used the time to experiment with the build of a 360º turn, that I then got to ride at the end of the season: